simontindemans/gen_adequacy/README.md

 # gen_adequacy
-Basic tools for single node generation adequacy analysis
+A set of basic tools for single node generation adequacy analysis